xpmatteo/tddforandroid/manuscript/008-hello-world.md

 </RelativeLayout>
 ~~~~~

-We removed the canned message string, and we added an id to the TextView.
-We also added a textSize attribute so that the message is shown much bigger.
+We removed the canned message string, and we added an id to the TextView, on line 12.
+We also added a textSize attribute so that the message is shown much bigger, on line 13.
 Now we can change the message in the `HelloWorldActivity`:

 ~~~~~
 public class HelloWorldActivity extends ActionBarActivity {